GARDEN CITY, N.Y. — Street smarts, judgment, discretion.

-But Jon Shane, a retired Newark, N.J., police captain who is now a professor at John Jay College of Criminal Justice, said there were few protocols in place for when retired or off-duty officers should insert themselves into an active crime scene.
+It wasn't clear whether Nassau County police distributed the recommendations to officers, current or retired.
+But Jon Shane, a retired Newark, N.J., police captain who is now a professor at John Jay College of Criminal Justice, said officers must rely on their instincts and experience.

 "Presumably these are officers who have been trained throughout their careers on how to use a weapon properly," he said.

 When officers retire, they must apply for pistol permits, as any citizen does, Shane said.
 On Long Island, which has been a bedroom community for New York City police officers since the 1950s, more than 17,000 pistol permits of the 66,000 issued are in the hands of retired officers.

 The task force noted that although rare — police-on-police shootings have averaged one a year in the United States for the past three decades — many involve instances of white officers shooting blacks out of uniform.
 In the New Year's Eve case, both victims were white.

 It was the second deadly holdup in a pharmacy on Long Island in 2011.
 In June, a gunman opened fire in a drugstore about 30 miles east in Medford, killing two employees and two customers before fleeing with a backpack filled with painkillers.

 The shooting also appears to be the second friendly fire incident in Nassau County in the last year.
 A Nassau police officer in plainclothes was shot to death in March by a transit authority officer in Massapequa Park.

 James Carver, president of the Nassau County Patrolman's Benevolent Association, noted significant differences in the two cases.